HughG/alexander/notes.md

 find that you have to resolve a conflict at a lower level by using pattern B.
-Also, the patterns in this book are more abstract than those in the GoF book, although perhaps about the same level as, for example, Martin Fowler's _Analysis Patterns_.
+Also, the patterns in this book are more abstract than those in the GoF book, although perhaps about the same level as, for example, Martin Fowler's _Enterprise Integration Patterns_.
 Another interesting point is that the patterns are labelled with a one-to-three-star rating indicating a degree of confidence, based on how many other people have used or seen these patterns and view them as successful.

 === Recursive Construction